Information Technology Policies & Strategy

 Reduce printing

-• Recycle old documents or reusing them for faxes, scrap paper, or drafts
+• Recycle old documents or reuse them for scrap paper, or drafts.

 Be energy efficient